Runner’s Knee – What Is It, Why It Happens, And How To Avoid It

 Alright, maybe not blinding speeds but certainly faster and with more grace than my then lazy walking shuffle.

 I never, not once, thought of injuries or any discomfort.
 And why should I, right?
-I believed that injuries were reserved for the pros who go and push themselves to the limit – why should a recreational runner be concerned about running injuries such as The Runner’s Knee?
+I believed that injuries were reserved for the pro runners who go and push themselves to the limit – why should a recreational runner be concerned about running injuries such as the infamous runner’s knee injury?

-Simply put, it’s a common injury that plagues many a runner at some stage and for various reasons.
-With me it happened right at the start, I found out very quickly.
+Simply put, runner’s knee, or runner’s knee injury, a common injury that plagues many a runner at some stage and for various reasons.
+With me it happened right at the start, so I found out very quickly all about runner’s knee.

 The Morning After the Run